spectrocloud/librarium/content/docs/09.5-security/11-product-architecture.md

 - **Audit Policies**:  We record all actions taken on the platform and provide a comprehensive report for tracking purposes.

-- **Noisy Neighbor Prevention**: We use AWS Load Balancers and AWS CloudFront with a web application firewall (WAF) for all our public-facing services.
+- **Noisy Neighbor Prevention**: In the SaaS deployment models, we use AWS Load Balancers and AWS CloudFront with a web application firewall (WAF) for all our public-facing services.
 These services benefit from the protections of AWS Shield Standard, which defends against the most common and frequently occurring network and transport layer Distributed Denial-of-Service (DDoS) attacks that target applications.
 This ensures that excessive calls from a tenant do not adversely affect other tenants' use of the platform.

 ## Authentication and Authorization